 Chattel loans are often used for mobile and manufactured homes when the home is going into a park or manufactured home community.
 A chattel loan is a home-only loan, as opposed to a loan for the home and land together.

 These loans are technically personal property loans, not real estate loans.
 They're also available when you already own the land, and you're just borrowing for the home.

 Because you're not including real estate with this type of loan, you can keep your loan smaller.
 Loan-processing costs should also be lower than the closing costs on real estate debt.
 The closing process is typically faster and less involved than closing on a standard mortgage loan.

 That said, there are some disadvantages to this type of loan as well.
 Interest rates are higher, so your monthly payment including interest costs will probably be as much as if not more than with a standard mortgage loan, even if you're borrowing less.
 Repayment periods can be markedly shorter as well with terms of just 15 or 20 years, although some lenders allow longer loans.
 A shorter term also results in higher monthly payments, but you'll be paying off the debt more quickly.

-A study by the Consumer Financial Protection Bureau (CFPB) found that loan amounts and processing fees were 40% to 50% lower on chattel loans when compared to mortgage loans, but the annual percentage rate (APR) on chattel loans was 1.5% higher.
+A study by the Consumer Financial Protection Bureau (CFPB) found that loan amounts and processing fees were 40% to 50% lower on chattel loans when compared to mortgage loans, and the annual percentage rate (APR) on chattel loans was 1.5% higher.

 Manufactured home dealers and specialized lenders commonly offer chattel loans.

 Government Loan Programs

 Several government-backed loan programs can make borrowing for a manufactured home more affordable.
 Assuming you meet the criteria to qualify for these programs, you can borrow from mortgage lenders who get a repayment guarantee from the U.S. government—if you don’t repay the loan, the government will step in and pay the lender.

 Government-backed loan programs are probably your best option for borrowing, but not all mobile and manufactured homes will qualify.